evalisharu/EvalAI/docs/source/glossary.md

 ### Challenge

-An event, run by an institute or organization, wherein a number of researchers, students, and data scientists participate and compete with each other over a period of time.
+An event,  which runs by an institute or organization, wherein a number of researchers, students, and data scientists participate and compete with each other over a period of time.
 Each challenge has a start time and generally an end time too.

 ### Challenge Host

 A member of the host team who organizes a challenge.
 In our system, it is a form of representing a user.
-This user can be in the organizing team of many challenges, and hence for each challenge, its challenge host will be different.
+This user can be in the organizing team of many challenges, and hence, for each challenge, its challenge host will be different.

 ### Challenge Host Team

-A group of challenge hosts who organizes a challenge.
+It is group of challenge hosts who organizes a challenge.
 They are identified by a unique team name.

 ### Challenge Phase Split